denniskolomiyets/RealZorB/README.md

 There is also a reset button which resets all variable and puts you back in the room you start in.

+Instuctions

+Clone From Github
+Open QTCreator
+should be available from there.

 All of the additional criteria that I have included in my project